What is Financial Planning?

 You will be aware of when your investments will give returns and how and when you will achieve your goals.

-#5.
-FP also takes care of the estate
+5. Takes care of the estate

 A financial plan will guide those taking care of your finances to manage your estate efficiently.
 Financial planning includes estate planning, which means the smooth distribution of your wealth after your death.